neshkovski/verifiable-legal-reasoning-/Readme.md

 - legal researchers
 - policy analysts
 - future open-source legal tools
+- The resulting components are intended to become part of the European open digital commons and to be reused beyond the legal domain wherever verifiable reasoning over public documents is required.

 ## Status
 Early-stage infrastructure project.
 Initial focus: architecture, ingestion pipeline and trustworthiness guarantees.